dora-team/dora.dev/hugo/content/research/shared/ai/ai-as-a-tutor/index.md

 > “For me, AI has been most helpful when I’m studying for a class—whether that’s getting clarification on an assignment or just learning a specific topic.
 I’ve found that it’s really good at explaining things in a simple manner.”

-Rather than using AI to shortcut assignments, students engaged it strategically to refine understanding, strengthen skills, and prepare for class assessments.
+Students engaged AI strategically to refine understanding, strengthen skills, and prepare for class assessments.
 Students also mentioned that using AI has sped up their time-to-understanding for core concepts as they can simply engage with a chat bot rather than searching Stack Overflow or other developer resources.
 They described using AI to streamline study sessions, clarify assignment goals, and identify gaps in knowledge.
 In this way, using AI allowed students to quickly iterate on ideas and to think collaboratively with a brainstorming partner.

 {{< dora_perspective title="Scaling continuous learning" >}}
 A [learning culture](/capabilities/learning-culture/) predicts high organizational performance.
 Building a practice of continuous learning can be difficult when information is difficult to find or access.
 The students’ experience of using AI to “understand dense content” is an example of how AI can help build this capability within an organization.
 Teams can enable better self-service learning and, potentially, accelerate onboarding of new team members by making sure [AI models have access to internal data](/capabilities/ai-accessible-internal-data/).